 Think about your own personal life.
 How many times has inspiration struck while taking a shower?
 How many amazing ideas, or answers to your problems, have popped in your mind while gardening or cooking dinner?

 We all need to spend time away from our work.
 Our best ideas will come when least expected.
-Maybe it’s time to take a vacation.
+Maybe it’s time to take a vacation, you can always locate great vacation rentals.
 If you’re thinking about going to Hawaii, we highly recommend visiting here.
 If your dream vacation seems unaffordable at this time, don’t give up or despair instead set up a crowdfunding campaign on Plumfund.com and raise the money for this important life-affirming, idea generating trip.